plone/documentation/docs/backend/widgets.md

 By default, `z3c.form` picks a widget based on the type of your field.
 You can change the widget using the `widget` directive if you want users to enter or view data in a different format.
-For example, you can change the widget for the `human` boolean field to use "yes" and "no" radio buttons instead of its default checkbox:
+For example, you can change the widget for the `human` boolean field to use `yes` and `no` radio buttons instead of its default checkbox:

 ```{code-block} python
 :emphasize-lines: 7